Setting up an ecommerce store is an increasingly popular way of making money online.

 Shipping is something we touched on earlier and, as you can see, it is one of the major reasons people abandon their carts.

-However, you can also see that having to create a new account is why 23% of people decide to abandon their cart – which is why you might want to offer a ‘guest checkout,’ option, too.
+However, you can also see that having to create a new account is why 23% of people decide to abandon their cart.
+This is why you might want to offer a ‘guest checkout’ option, too.

 In this post, we’ve taken a look at what you can do in order to set up a profitable ecommerce store of your own.

 We’ve taken a look at how you can source a product but also how you can set up an ecommerce store too.

 We also examined how you can keep your store afloat, for the long term, using various profit generating strategies.